open-policy-agent/gatekeeper-library/website/docs/forbidden-sysctls.md

 # Forbidden Sysctls

 ## Description
 Controls the `sysctl` profile used by containers.
 Corresponds to the `allowedUnsafeSysctls` and `forbiddenSysctls` fields in a PodSecurityPolicy.
-Any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
+When specified, any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
 The `forbiddenSysctls` parameter takes precedence over the `allowedSysctls` parameter.
 For more information, see https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/

 ## Template
 ```yaml